semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

   - Features
   - Demonstration
 - 2nd part:
-  - Register for an ORCID id
+  - Register for an ORCID :computer:
-  - Extend your ORCID record
+  - Extend your ORCID record :computer:

 ### Motivation

 - You’ve done the hard work of producing that piece of research: make it easy to find!
 Need of a simple web resource to **link you with your academic work** effectively and uniquely.
 This would allow you to **share** and **search** research effectively :mag_right::
   - All your publications, biography, funding, data sets, patents, teaching materials ...
-  - How to find the work of others?
+  - How best to find the work of others?

 - Names are complex - the same name can refer to different people, and one person may have multiple names. **Name ambiguity** impedes unique identification of researchers :dancers:.
 This ambivalence is spread across cultures, e.g. James Smith, Zhang Li, María García ...
 Names have variations, change over time and are often expressed in different ways in different situations or languages.